TomatoSong/starter-hugo-research-group/content/project/computational-pathophysiology/index.md

 ---
 <!--StartFragment-->

-transforms the informal description of medical knowledge to precise software that *tracks and records* complex disease dynamics.
+It transforms the informal description of medical knowledge to precise software that *tracks and records* complex disease dynamics.
 This simplifies the disease management process for clinicians and enables software verification and validation.

 <!--EndFragment-->